The Columban Way

 Bagenalstown went on to become an affluent town with a rich tradition of milling throughout the 18th and 19th centuries.
 This success was due, in no small part, to the town’s strategic location along the banks of the River Barrow.
 During the 19th century, the canal was developed and this provided increased access to the country’s main cities through a network of inland waterways.

 Many of the buildings associated with that wonderful industrial heritage can be found along this heritage trail.
 Fine public buildings, such as the classically-styled train station and courthouse, are products of the town’s prosperity during the 19th century.
 Its rich Christian heritage can be seen in the town’s two beautiful gothic revival churches.
-To access the full trail visit here.

 Bagenalstown Railway Station

 The opening of its railway station at the end of the 1840s helped to revive Bagenalstown’s fortunes.
 Despite the station being an architectural gem, a debate surrounds the identity of its designer.
 William Deane Butler (c.1794-1857) designed Dublin’s Connolly Station while English architect Sancton Wood (1818-1887) was responsible for Heuston Station.
-Either man may have designed Bagenalstown station and it is a testament to
+Either man may have designed Bagenalstown station and it is a testament to its architect that the station has remained largely unaltered since it opened.

 By the Barrow